Adam Southgate: Within Cells Interlinked, QCA Galleries, August 2022

 A self-styled “new woman” of the Gilded Age positions herself in front of the camera.
 Sitting down, yet leaning forward, her pose is at once reminiscent of Rodin’s brooding thinker c1881 and rich with the suggestion of contained forward motion, as though she is poised to spring into action, to make concrete the plans she is formulating as she takes another drag on her cigarette and brings a stein of beer to her lips.
 Her legs are crossed, not demurely with knees together, but boldly with one ankle resting above the other knee, revealing the boots and stockings beneath her skirt.

 I have over 10 years' experience in writing accessible art texts, clear reports and enticing applications.
-I write artist statements, biographies, exhibition essays, artist interviews, policy documents, grant applications, reviews and more.
+I write artist statements, biographies, exhibition essays, artist interviews, social media content and Twitter threads, policy documents, grant applications, reviews and more.